-To extract data from a scatter plot image, click each dot for sparse plots (under ~50 points) or use color-based auto-extraction for dense ones.
-Calibrate two known values per axis, group points by series, and export to CSV or XLSX.
-The dense-plot workflow finishes in under three minutes regardless of point count.
+To extract data from a scatter plot, click each dot for sparse plots (under ~50 points) or use color-based auto-extraction for dense ones.
+Calibrate two known values per axis, group by series, and export to CSV or XLSX.
+The dense workflow finishes in under three minutes regardless of point count.

-Scatter plots are the chart type where the manual-vs-auto decision matters most.
+Scatter is the chart type where manual-vs-auto matters most.
 A 200-point scatter takes 25 minutes to click and 90 seconds to color-extract.
 This post covers both modes and when to switch.

 The short answer

-Dense (50+ points): use color-based auto-extraction, one pass per color, with a tolerance tuned to catch the dots but miss the gridlines.
+Dense (50+): color-based auto-extraction, one pass per color, tolerance tuned to catch dots but miss gridlines.

-For the general extraction workflow this builds on, see the pillar guide.
+For the general workflow, see the pillar guide.
 This post is scatter-specific.

 When to switch from manual to auto

-Manual clicking scales linearly with point count.
-Auto-extraction is constant time — picking the color and tuning the tolerance takes the same effort whether the plot has 30 points or 3000.
+Manual scales linearly with point count.
+Auto is constant time — picking color and tuning tolerance takes the same effort whether the plot has 30 points or 3000.

 | Points | Recommended method | Typical time |